Photo: unsplash.com/Alexander Dummer

 Sometimes, when breastfeeding, a milk duct in the breast can become blocked.
 This may cause a small, painful, hard lump.
 Gently massaging the lump towards the nipple before feeding can help clear it.

-Breast cancer in women of child-bearing age is uncommon, so the vast majority of lumps in younger women will be benign.
+Breast cancer in women of child-bearing age is uncommon, so most lumps in younger women will be benign.
 However, it’s still important to get any new lumps checked.

-If you’ve noticed a change in your breast and you’re unsure about it, speak to your GP.
+If you’ve noticed a change in your breast that's new or unusual for you, speak to your GP.

 Signs and symptoms to report include: